virgesmith/neworder/docs/developer.md

 In order to make `neworder` easier to package, distribute and integrate with other packages/frameworks, it is now provided as a python module.
 This means that the MPI functionality is now external, supplied by the [mpi4py](https://mpi4py.readthedocs.io/en/stable/) package.

-The original embedded configuration is still provided (on linux platforms only).
-See the branch called "embedded".
+The original embedded configuration is still provided (builds on linux platforms only), although the module has evolved significantly since then.
+See the "embedded" branch if you're interested.

 ## Requirements

 `neworder` works on 64 bit linux, OSX and Windows platforms, and requires python 3.6 or higher.
-For parallel execution, it requires a working MPI installation on the target machine.
+For parallel execution, it requires an MPI environment (e.g. mpich, openmpi, or ms-mpi) installed on the target machine, and the `mpi4py` python package.

 ## Repo

 The source code is on [github](https://github.com/virgesmith/neworder).
+To contribute, please fork the repository and submit a PR.

 ## Dependencies